iy2046/NLP_Final_Project_News_Headline/README.md

-# Automated News Headline Generation Using Natural Language
+# Automated News Headline Generation Using Natural Language Processing

 ## Overview
 This project processes news articles using **spaCy** and generates headlines for each article.
 The generated headlines are evaluated using **cosine similarity** with the original article content.
 It is an end-to-end pipeline for processing, headline generation, and evaluation.